 What happens during laser ablation surgery?

-- We place a frame around your child’s head to help the surgeon insert a probe in the best place to reach the lesion.
+- We use an advanced surgical tool called ROSA Brain to help the surgeon insert a probe in the best place to reach the lesion in your child’s brain.
 The probe is a very thin, flexible tube that sends out light.
-The tube is about as wide as a toothpick.

 - We move your child into the MRI scanner.
 Using the MRI display, the surgeon checks the precise placement of the tip of the probe in your child’s brain.